external facebook instagramlinkedin pinterest playsearch twitteryoutube

 Ingredients

-A pile of red peppers with short green stems.
-A round, green and white USDA Organic sticker is in the lower left corner
+A pile of red peppers with short green stems in front of plants

-Ausilio Thin Skin Italian Pepper – Shop now
+Ausilio Thin Skin Italian Pepper Seeds – Shop now

 • 1 pound of ground pork